jboss-fuse/fuse-karaf/quickstarts/camel/camel-salesforce/README.md

 To use the application be sure to have deployed the quickstart in Fuse as described above.

-1. As soon as the Camel route has been started, you will see a directory `work/camel-salesforce/input` in your JBoss Fuse installation.
+1. As soon as the Camel route has been started, you will see a directory `work/camel-salesforce/input` in your Red Hat Fuse installation.
 2. Copy the files you find in this quick start's `src/main/resources/data` directory to the newly created `work/camel-salesforce/input` directory.
 3. Use `log:display` to check out the business logging.
         Receiving file cheese1.json